ConnorJenkins-dev/diffEarth/README.md

 # 68b Cardiff Earth

-***

 ## Name
 Cardiff EARTH

 ## Description
 Web application for the Cardiff EARTH project.

-## Visuals
-Depending on what you are making, it can be a good idea to include screenshots or even a video (you'll frequently see GIFs rather than actual videos).
-Tools like ttygif can help, but check out Asciinema for a more sophisticated method.
+This is a system to view and share data from CHIL deployments of glacier tracking devices.

 ## Installation
 ### Pre-requisites